Taking out the first credit card can be a landmark in anyone's finances.

 Details about your assets, including car, savings, or home you own

-If you are self-employed, you must present tax returns and financial statements for the last two years, proof of rental income for real estate properties (if any), and three months of recent account statements where your income is going.
+If you are self-employed, you must provide tax returns, proof of rental income for real estate properties, and three months of recent account statements.

 Step 3: Understand The Different Types Of Credit Cards